 Guides

-How to Price Flower Arrangements in the UK: A Complete Guide
+How to Price Flower Arrangements in the UK

 Why Getting Your Pricing Right Matters

-Pricing is the single biggest lever in your floristry business.
-Get it wrong and you will work sixty-hour weeks with nothing to show for it.
-Get it right and you build a sustainable business that pays you fairly for your skill.
+Pricing is the biggest lever you have.
+Get it wrong and you work sixty-hour weeks with nothing left at the end of the month.
+Get it right and the shop pays you fairly for your skill, year after year.

 The Core Markup Methods